How policy and practice stakeholders in Australia perceive citizen science approaches in prevention is largely unknown.

 Citizen science in prevention newsletter

-The citizen science in prevention newsletter provides regular updates on how this citizen science project is progressing as well as information around citizen science projects, resources, events, and our community of practice.
-To receive the project newsletter, click here.
+The citizen science in prevention newsletter provides regular updates on how this citizen science project is progressing as well as more general information around other types of citizen science projects, resources, events, and our community of practice.
+To receive the project’s newsletter, click here.

-- Join us for our session on: Using citizen science to monitor unhealthy marketing on social media, Wednesday 22 September 2021
+- September 2021: Using citizen science to monitor unhealthy marketing on social media.

-- Key challenges in designing and delivering citizen science projects (Partner workshop; July 2021)
+- July 2021: Key challenges in designing and delivering citizen science projects.

-- Recruitment and engagement of citizen scientists (Partner workshop; March 2021)
+- March 2021: Recruitment and engagement of citizen scientists.

 - Rowbotham S, Walker P, Marks L, Smith B, Laird Y. Building capacity for citizen science for policy and practice in prevention, Public Health Association of Australia Preventive Health Conference, May 2021, Rapid fire short virtual presentation.